schipholgroup/takeoff/docs/_deployment-steps/configure_eventhub.md

 Currently Takeoff only supports Azure Keyvault as the source for credentials for use with `configure_eventhub`
 </p>

-The default is to use a Service Principal.
+The default is to use a Active Directory User.
 For a service principal, ensure the following `keyvault_keys` are defined in your `config.yaml`:
 ```yaml
 azure:
   keyvault_keys: